The 39th Annual Festival on the Square is July 12-14, 2019. Detailed information and a link to the vendor application

 From Saturday, July 13th to Sunday, the 14th, the Historic Courthouse Square in downtown Hayesville will host an array of crafters, artists and food for the 39th Annual Festival on the Square.
 One July weekend a year, the Festival has become a town tradition that brings free entertainment and arts to the lawns of the Courthouse, which is listed on the National Registry of Historic Places.

 This year’s Festival kicks off Friday night, July 12th, with free live music starting around 7:00pm.
 On the corner in front of Chinquapin, the streets will close a couple of hours before the dance and fresh-cooked food and cold drinks will be sold.
-Plan to bring a chair and relax or take to your feet to dance along as Bob Dalsemer and the Ad Hoc String Band plays traditional tunes for contra and round dancing.
-Around 8:15, another band will show off their talents.
+Plan to bring a chair and relax or take to your feet to dance along as Bob Dalsemer and PB&J play traditional tunes for contra and round dancing.

 Festival Entertainment 2019 – Lots of Incredible Talent

 - Friday Night – 7PM Bob Dalsemer and music by PB&J to dance on the square.

 - Lyndsay Beth Harper